 When you use the Internet, every time you connect to a website using its domain name (such as "computerhope.com"), your computer needs to know that website's IP address (a unique series of numbers).
 So your computer contacts a DNS resolver, and gets the current IP address of computerhope.com.

 Usually, the resolver is one part of a larger decentralized DNS (domain name system).
 When you send your request to the DNS resolver, the resolver accesses other servers in the DNS to obtain the address, then sends you the response.

 The DNS resolver contacted by your computer is usually chosen by your ISP (Internet service provider).
 However, you can configure your network to use a different DNS provider, if you choose.
 This configuration can be modified in your operating system's network settings, or in the administration interface of your home network router.

 How to change your DNS resolver

 Each network adapter on your computer (Ethernet and Wi-Fi, for example) can have its own DNS resolver setting.
 The default setting is "Obtain a DNS server automatically."
-With this setting, connections on that network adapter will use the DNS server addresses configured in your home router.
+With this setting, connections on that network adapter use the DNS server addresses configured in your home router.

 To use another DNS, you must know the IP address(es) for that DNS.